-Monuments is in three parts shaped by loudness and density following a panoramic photograph of Monument Valley.
+Monuments is in three parts of varying loudness and density, and is shaped based on a panoramic photograph of three of the central buttes in Monument Valley.

-Dirge combines percussive use of a variety of kitchen implements with quiet strumming on an acoustic guitar.
+Dirge contrasts percussive use of a variety of kitchen implements with quiet strumming on an acoustic guitar.
 The somberness is mostly the fault of the minor chords from the guitar.
-E-minor was a long-time favorite because it is easy to play and gloomy.
+E-minor was a long-time favorite because it is gloomy and easy to play.

-The sources were recorded onto 8-track cartridge because only that type of machine was available and the tape can be run backwards.
+The sources were recorded onto 8-track cartridge because that was the only type of machine that was available, and the tape can be run backwards as follows: